hyperledger-labs/orion-server/docs/getting-started/transactions/curl/usertx.md

     "signature": "MEUCIHLCSwMzwxmnRfB6s1eON2bMfgDwFvxoSqaZ6ACXcbn0AiEA8KhjY56tSRg9Hh9UGchhGybTV2rWl1NcsAPLyW71Vu8="
 }'
 ```
-The user `alice` has read only access on the database `db1` and read-write access on the database `db2`.
+The user `alice` has read-only access on the database `db1` and read-write access on the database `db2`.
 These privileges are defined under `db_permission`.
 The `"db1":0` denotes that the user has read-only privilege on database `db1` while `"db2":1` denotes that the user has read-write privilege on database `db2`.
 In other words, `0` denotes read-only privilege and `1` denotes read-write privilege.
 As the access control is not defined for the user,
-any user can read the credential and privilege of `alice` but only `admin` user can modify the properties of `alice` user.
+any user can read the credential and privilege of `alice`, but only the `admin` user can modify the properties of the `alice` user.

 The user `bob` has read-only privilege on the database `db1` and `db2`.
-Further, only the `admin` user can read the credential and privilege of `bob`.
+Furthermore, only the `admin` user can read the credential and privilege of `bob`.

-Moreover, the user `bob` cannot be modified as the `"read_write_users"` section is left out empty.
+Moreover, the user `bob` cannot be modified as the `"read_write_users"` section is left empty.
 This means no user has permission to write to user `bob`.

 The signature for the above transaction payload is computed by executing the following command:
 ```shell